Storm chasers vs. local roofers: how do you vet a roofer after a storm?

 Where Firestone stands

-We're the boring alternative: a Fairlawn office, manufacturer certifications you can look up (Owens Corning Preferred, GAF Certified Plus, CertainTeed Master Craftsman), 66 Google reviews from real neighbors, and every inspection delivered as a written, photo-backed report you keep — whether you hire us or not.
-If a storm chaser quoted you, we'll inspect for free and tell you in writing whether the damage they found is actually up there.
+We're the boring alternative: a Fairlawn office, manufacturer certifications you can look up (Owens Corning Preferred, GAF Certified Plus, CertainTeed Master Craftsman), 67 Google reviews from real neighbors, and every inspection delivered as a written, photo-backed report you keep, whether you hire us or not.
+If a storm chaser quoted you, we'll inspect for free and tell you whether the damage they found is actually up there.

 Related questions